Skip to main content

 The release of Gonadotropin-releasing hormone (GnRH) from the hypothalamus is the first step in stimulating the pituitary to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the gonads.
 Preclinical studies suggest that central melanocortin signaling can influence GnRH neurons.

-This suggests that PT-141’s effects on libido are not just a matter of but may also involve a subtle modulation of the entire HPG axis, starting from its origin point in the brain.
+This suggests that PT-141’s effects on libido are not just a matter of dopamine release but may also involve a subtle modulation of the entire HPG axis, starting from its origin point in the brain.
 The effect is one of upstream influence rather than direct hormonal intervention.

 References